yinxc/structural-information-minimisation/README.md

 example
 java -jar structureEntropy.jar xxx/xxx/xxx/hicGraph

-hicGraph is the input of this algorithm.
+We treat Hic matrix as the adjacent matrix of the hicGraph which is the input of this algorithm.
 The format is 3
 1 2 1.0
 1 3 2.0